Skip Nav

 The following practices are prohibited in all Umbrella programs:

-b) Physical restraint of children, including but not limited to confining to high chair, car seat etc for discipline or in lieu of supervision (unless there is an immediate risk of self-harm or harm to others)*
+2. Physical restraint of children, including but not limited to confining to high chair, car seat, etc. for discipline or in lieu of supervision (unless there is an immediate risk of self-harm or harm to others)*

-e) Depriving the child of basic needs including food, drink, shelter, toilet use, clothing or bedding or
+5. Depriving the child of basic needs including food, drink, shelter, toilet use, clothing or bedding

 Table of contents